djmitche/web-explainers/sec-ch-ua-form-factor.md

 [`Critical-CH`](https://datatracker.ietf.org/doc/html/draft-davidben-http-client-hint-reliability#name-the-critical-ch-response-he)
 response header.

-## Dimensions

-The information required by a site falls into three categories:

- * Output - how does the user-agent present information to the user?
- * Interaction - how does the user interact with the user-agent?
- * Attention - what level of attention can be expected from the user?

-Output may distinguish XR from screen-based presentations, or identify limited-capability displays such as eInk.

-Interaction may differentiate keyboard/mouse input from gestural or touch input.

-Attention may indicate that a user's attention is focused elsewhere, such as in an automotive setting.

 ## Format

-The format of the header and its allowed values remain to be determined.
+The content and format of the header and its allowed values remain to be determined.

 # References